society-for-the-blind/lynx/MAINTENANCE.md

 * When you get the files back for the ssl, use putty psftp to put them on the server

         > cd /etc/ssl/2021 #or whatever folder you created
-        > lcd C:\lynx2021 #location wher the file is on your local computer
+        > lcd C:\lynx2021 #location where the file is on your local computer
+        > put lynx.societyfortheblind.org.crt
+        > put lynx.societyfortheblind.org.pem
+        > put lynx.societyfortheblind.org.cer
-        > put lynx.societyfortheblind.org.csr
+        > put lynx.societyfortheblind.org-bundle.crt

+* Go to /etc/nginx/sites-available and edit lynx.
+Replace the ssl_certificate with the bundled crt file location and the ssl_certificate_key with the key file location (that you generated)

+# UPDATING LYNX
+* Do not edit settings.py this way.
+Do it directly on the server and then run the restart command
+* This is done through gitlab.
+Go to /var/www/lynx/slate2 and run

+        >sudo git pull
+        >sudo systemctl restart gunicorn